das-snigdha/BayesSPMSM/README.md

 - **LogLik.h** - Functions to evaluate the log-likelihood of the fitted models.

-- **RcppBasic.h** - Functions to basic vector and matrix operations in Rcpp.
+- **RcppBasic.h** - Functions for basic vector and matrix operations in Rcpp.

 ## Example